Managers and HR leaders often grumble, or rant, about the trouble with Millennials in the workplace.

 - Let Millennials use their preferred technology to support their work, if possible.

 - Communicate with them in person and often, especially for anything related to compensation, development or performance.

 - Provide opportunities for Millennials to make friends at work.

 Millennials are Committed AND Leaving.
-The research shows that Millennials are committed — they are mostly getting what they need; they don’t want to leave; they want to move up in the organization.
+The research shows that Millennials in the workplace are committed — they are mostly getting what they need; they don’t want to leave; they want to move up in the organization.
 But being committed is not blind loyalty or staying no matter what.
 At least a third of Millennials are assessing the environment for better options.

 - Provide good management and minimize organizational politics (as much as possible).

-- Help Millennials get development.
+- Help Millennials in the workplace get development.

 - Give good reasons for them to stay.
 People don’t leave — Millennials included — if they don’t believe they can get a better combination of pay, responsibility, development and advancement potential and work-life control.

 - Reduce overload and work-life imbalance — they are real issues that will drive Millennials away.